 Smart business leaders understand the importance of ongoing cybersecurity and insider threats education.
-They know that their entire team must be well-educated on the importance and best practices of cybersecurity.
+They know that their entire team must be well-educated on the importance and best practices of cybersecurity and insider threat protection.
 While employees may not intentionally act maliciously, they could be putting their company’s data at risk.
 Unfortunately, educating entire teams with little to no technical background on cybersecurity can be difficult.

 Instead of disengaging non-technical staff with too much jargon, put cybersecurity in terms they can understand and relate to.
 Here are ten tactics to help protect your data against insider threats.